I don’t watch a lot of movies, but I’ve re-watched Inception with Leonardo DiCaprio a few times.

 Good books can have lots of ideas, but great books have only one big idea that they’re trying to whisper to you.

 The whole rest of the book is just to make sure you stick around long enough to drill the whispering into your head.

 The 4 Hour Work Week whispers “quit your job and travel the world” – that’s what kicked off the lifestyle design movement.
-All the tactical advice in that book, like test ideas on adwords and outsource to India, were out of date within a couple of years.
+All the tactical advice in that book, like testing ideas on Google Adwords and outsourcing to India, were out of date within a couple of years.
 But it’s still a great book because what it’s whispering is profound.

 It doesn’t take a few hundred pages to say something profound, but it does take a few hundred pages to whisper it.